Thomas Emmette Stancil

 Ralph Stancil and his family were in a terrible auto accident on Jan.
 3, 1951, near Allandale, South Carolina.
 Emmette was the first family member to South Carolina.

-Emmette flew his mother to Florida for Ralph's daughter Georgeanne's 1960 Wedding.
-Over the years he and Junior visited Ralph in Florida.
+Emmette flew his mother to Florida for Ralph's daughter Georgeanne's 1960 wedding.
+Over the years, he and Junior visited Ralph in Florida.

-Emmette loved his family and you could find him at all family gatherings.
+Emmette loved his family, and you could find him at all family gatherings.

 Dessie suffered a stroke and was bedridden for several years.
 Her caregivers were primarily daughter Martha and Emmette.
-While Dessie was ill Emmette visited folks he knew in Nursing Homes and once returned and told Dessie how pretty Alice Morris looked.
+While Dessie was ill, Emmette visited folks he knew in nursing homes and once returned and told Dessie how pretty Alice Morris looked.
 Dessie died on May 20, 1981.
-She was buried at Holly Springs
+She was buried at Holly Springs.

-In later years Emmette developed kidney problems.
+In later years, Emmette developed kidney problems.
 That seemed to run in the family.

 Martha lived with Emmette.
-On one of her bad days she tried to kill Emmette by setting a fire in 1989.
-Fortunately Emmette recovered from his burns.
+On one of her bad days, she tried to kill Emmette by setting a fire in 1989.
+Fortunately, Emmette recovered from his burns.
 This prompted authorities to remove Martha from his home.
 She was convicted and sent to the State Prison.

-Several years before Emmette died he loaned a lady at Hickory Cross $60,000.
+Several years before Emmette died, he loaned a lady at Hickory Cross $60,000.
 It was never repaid.

 In April of 1992, Emmette's breathing problems were increasing.
-He had skin cancer on his lower jaw that caused problems
+He had skin cancer on his lower jaw that caused problems.

 Emmette died on Nov.
 29, 1992, in the hospital.
 He had been living in the Britthaven Nursing Home in Wilson.
-Emmette's funeral was a Holly Springs.
+Emmette's funeral was at Holly Springs.
 He had a Masonic burial.
 A lady from the State Prison System brought Martha.

 Emmette left the property at White Lake to his children and their heirs.

-Three of Emmette's grandsons are professional pilots; Chris Sweesy, Dale Benedict and Ike Sweesy.
+Three of Emmette's grandsons are professional pilots: Chris Sweesy, Dale Benedict, and Ike Sweesy.
 Tommy III has his own airplane.
 Former son-in-law Jack Benedict was also a professional pilot.
 All of his children knew how to fly.

 Renn Stancil Hinton

-www.stancilreunion.com © 2010
+www.stancilreunion.com © 2024

 About Us |